 There will be a time when you like to encode / decode strings appearing in web requests.
 Fiddler has another very handy feature call Send to Text Wizard.
 This option appears in most right click Menu in Raw / Syntax View / Headers view and other places.

-How to add Overall Elapsed Time Column in Fiddler
+How to add Request Start Time, Overall Elapsed Time Columns in Fiddler

 It’s really useful to see how much time each request is taking.
 For that, you can try the below steps in Fiddler Classic

 - Choose Overall_Elaspsed and ClientConnectedTime from the dropdown